Berkeley TestFloat is a small collection of programs for testing whether an

-TestFloat performs relatively simple tests designed to check the fundamental soundness of the floating-point under test.
+TestFloat performs relatively simple tests designed to check the fundamental soundness of a floating-point implementation.
 All of the modes and special cases of the IEEE Standard are tested.
 However, TestFloat is not especially good at testing difficult rounding cases for divisions and square roots.
-It also makes no attempt to find bugs specific to SRT divisions and the like (such as the infamous Pentium divide bug).
+It also makes no attempt to find bugs specific to SRT division and the like (such as the infamous Pentium division bug).
 Pointers to software that tests for such failures are provided later on this page.

 The current version of TestFloat is